ingnil/guernsey/README.md

 Example applications are available in the examples directory.
 They each have a README file as well as ample code comments.

+# ACME (Letsencrypt) support

+By adding the command-line argument ```--enable-acme```, you can enable support for the Letsencrypt Webroot plugin.
+By running Letsencrypt with the Webroot plugin, and specifying your template directory as the webroot, Letsencrypt can place its challenge files in the ```.well-known``` subdirectory of the template directory.
+This allows it to validate ownership of your domain and automatically issue an SSL certificate without server downtime.

+This requires the server to be bound to the default (privileged) port numbers of 80 for HTTP and/or 443 for HTTPS.
+In order to do this, you need to start the server as root, but if you specify a non-privileged user and group name using the ```--user``` and ```--group``` CLI arguments, the server will drop root privileges and switch to the specified nonprivileged user after the sockets have been bound to the privileged ports.

 # Credits

 At the time of initial release, most of this library (excluding the